 PayTabs unveils its expansion into card issuance

-RIYADH, Saudi Arabia, Nov.
-27, 2023 /PRNewswire/ -- PayTabs Group, MENA's award-winning payment orchestration powerhouse today announced the launch of PayTabs Issuance – secure prepaid card issuing solutions aimed at scaling business operations, regionally.
-As experienced by PayTabs Group CEO and founder, Abdulaziz Al Jouf, "The issuing market is an exponential market and the Middle East is moving aggressively to digitize cash in the region, while in Africa the market is progressing towards building a strong card base dominated economy."
+CHENNAI, India, Dec.
+1, 2023 /PRNewswire/ -- PayTabs Group, MENA's award-winning payment orchestration powerhouse, today, announced the launch of PayTabs Issuance — secure prepaid card issuing solutions aimed at scaling business operations, regionally.
+As explained by PayTabs Group CEO and founder, Abdulaziz Al Jouf, "The issuing market is an exponential market, and the Middle East is moving aggressively to digitize cash in the region, while in Africa, the market is progressing towards building a strong card base-dominated economy."

-Entering into a global cards market valued at $524.9 billion in 2022, and projected to reach $1.2 trillion by 2032, (according to Allied Research) and growing at a CAGR of 8.8% from 2023 to 2032 is something that PayTabs has planned, as part of growing its orchestration platform.
+Entering into a global cards market, valued at $524.9 billion in 2022 and projected to reach $1.2 trillion by 2032 (according to Allied Market Research) and growing at a CAGR of 8.8% from 2023 to 2032, is something that PayTabs has planned, as part of growing its orchestration platform.

-This launch has unlocked new possibilities as businesses can anticipate substantial cost efficiencies and solutions including virtual card generation, personalization, co-branding, and value-added services like reward, and loyalty programs.
+This launch has unlocked new possibilities as businesses can anticipate substantial cost efficiencies and solutions, including virtual card generation, personalization, co-branding, and value-added services, like rewards and loyalty programs.

 Commenting on the group's latest move, PayTabs Group CEO and founder, Abdulaziz Al Jouf stated, "PayTabs has teamed up with banks and processors worldwide to help businesses issue cards globally.
-Using smart tech Orchestration, we're making it possible for thousands of businesses to execute transactions, access data and scale their operations.
-Being able to offer cards program gives PayTabs a unique positioning by offering the best of both acquiring and issuance as a bundled solution"
+Using smart tech orchestration, we're making it possible for thousands of businesses to execute transactions, access data and scale their operations.
+Being able to offer a cards program gives PayTabs a unique positioning by offering the best of both acquiring and issuance as a bundled solution."

 Vikas Om Choudhary, Head of Issuance, PayTabs concluded: "This is a new chapter for PayTabs.
 Venturing into the issuance business, we unlock diverse growth opportunities.
 For businesses in the PayTabs network, this signifies not just cost efficiencies, but the creation of multiple growth opportunities through our issuance orchestration platform, shaping a future of unparalleled fintech offerings."